-- A. General Rules for Applicability of Zoning Regulations. - 1.
-Timing.
-All development within the City shall be subject to the development standards and regulations herein upon the effective date of this Title. - 2.
-Private Property Takings. - a.
+3. Private Property Takings.

+- a.
 This Title is not intended, and shall not be construed as authorizing the City acting pursuant to this Title to exercise its power in a manner which will take or damage private property for public use, without the payment of just compensation therefor.
-This Section is not intended to increase or decrease the rights of any owner of property under the Constitution of the State of California or the United States. - b.
+This section is not intended to increase or decrease the rights of any owner of property under the Constitution of the State of California or the United States. - b.
 Where strict adherence to this Title would preclude all economically beneficial use of private property, the City may apply the provisions of this Title to the maximum extent possible to avoid an unconstitutional taking of private property.
-However, where proposed use or development of property would violate background principles of property law, such as nuisance law, then the City shall fully apply this Title as applicable. - c.
-Where strict adherence to this Title would constitute an unconstitutional taking, the Review Authority may, at its sole discretion, waive an application or parts of an application only if the following findings can be made supported with substantial evidence.
-The waiver shall:
+However, where proposed use or development of property would violate background principles of property law, such as nuisance law, then the City shall fully apply this Title as applicable.

-- i.
-Extend only as far as necessary to allow some economically beneficial use of the property; - ii.
-Comply with CEQA and other applicable state and federal laws; and - iii.
-Not constitute a nuisance. - 3.
+- c.
+Where strict adherence to this Title would constitute an unconstitutional taking, the Review Authority may, at its sole discretion, waive fullan application or parts of the pertinent provision or provisions of this Titlean application only if the following findings can be made and are supported with substantial evidence.
+The waiver shall: - i.
+The waiver extends Extend only as far as necessary to allow some economically beneficial use of the property; - ii.
+The waiver complies with CEQA and all other applicable State and Federal laws; and - iii.
+The project does not Not constitute a nuisance. - 4.
 Applicability to Property.
-This Title applies, to the extent permitted by law, to all property within the corporate limits of the City. - 4.
+This Title applies, to the extent permitted by law, to all property within the corporate limits of the City. - 5.
 Compliance with Regulations.
-Land or buildings may be used and structures may be erected or altered only in accordance with the provisions of this Title. - Applicability to the City.
-The City will ensure that all public buildings and facilities comply with the same development standards and regulations as would be applicable to private development. - 6.
+Land or buildings may be used and structures may be erected or altered only in accordance with the provisions of this Title. - 6.
+Applicability to the City.
+The City will ensure that all public buildings and facilities comply with the same development standards and regulations as would be applicable to private development. - 7.
 Applicability to Other Agencies.
-Other governmental agencies, including State and federal, are exempt from the provisions of this Title only to the extent that the agency's property cannot be lawfully regulated by the City.
+Other governmental agencies, including State and Federal, are exempt from the provisions of this Title only to the extent that the agency's property cannot be lawfully regulated by the City.